SciDataContainer/SciDataContainer/README.md

 306e2c2d-a9f6-4306-8851-1ee0fceeb852
 ```

-The resolution of the container timestamps is a second.
-Therefore, wait at least one second for the next step:
+The server will accept only containers with increasing modification timestamps.
+Since the resolution of the internal timestamps is a second, you must wait at least one second before the next step:
 ```
 >>> dc = Container(uuid="306e2c2d-a9f6-4306-8851-1ee0fceeb852")
 >>> dc["meas/newdata.json"] = newdata
 >>> dc.upload()
 ```

-The final upload must be marked as beeing complete:
+For the final step, the upload must be marked as beeing complete.
+This makes this dataset immutable:
 ```
 >>> dc = Container(uuid="306e2c2d-a9f6-4306-8851-1ee0fceeb852")
 >>> dc["meas/finaldata.json"] = finaldata